Large numbers of people may travel to other areas if Roe v. Wade is overturned

 STONE: If Roe falls, they expect demand to increase by 40%.

 KING: The number of patients that will need abortion care that we could see is going to far outweigh who we can see.
 We're going to be saying no to a lot of patients.

 STONE: Only about 10% of abortions in the U.S. are done in the second trimester.
-And there aren't as many doctors like Brown who do them.
+And there aren't as many doctors like Browne who do them.
 Second-trimester abortions are needed when a pregnancy fails later on or a dangerous health issue comes up.
 But they can be complicated and expensive.

-BROWN: Those are the cases I see on a weekly basis.
+BROWNE: Those are the cases I see on a weekly basis.
 It's going to be that much more difficult for those patients to seek out places where they can get those services.

 STONE: In blue states, they're shoring up abortion rights and prepping for more patients.
 Dr. Laura Dalton is medical director of Planned Parenthood Mar Monte.
 It has more than 30 clinics in California and Nevada.
 Dalton says they feel ready to step up.

 LAURA DALTON: When women come to California for care, we will be able to take care of them.
 Absolutely.
 I think we can be confident about that.